 Mt.
 Magsanga - A Captivating Tors of Merida Leyte

 I was pondering where I should go next for adventure during the weekend.
 My thoughts were wandering back to Bondari, Buga-buga, Toril, or a nearby peak in the Villaba area.
 'Why don't you go to Davao or Bohol,' my colleague said.
-Yes, there are many beautiful, well-known, and tall mountains in the Philippines, but I doubt I'd be able to meet them in person because I only have a few dimes.
-Visiting them would be impossible.
-They are not only too far away, but they are also prohibitively expensive in terms of transit, lodging, and fees.
-My budget can't handle it all just based on the fare.
-While in Leyte, a small amount of money will allow you to climb mountains and marvel at the natural splendor.
-In fact, almost locations are free, allowing you to take in the lovely scenery without spending any money.
+Yes, there are many beautiful, well-known, and tall mountains in the Philippines, but I doubt I'd be able to meet them in person.
+With a few dimes, visiting them seems impossible.
+They are not only too far away, but also prohibitively expensive in terms of transit, lodging, and fees.
+My budget can't handle the costs, even just for the fare.
+In Leyte, however, a small amount of money allows you to climb mountains and marvel at the natural splendor.
+Many locations are free, enabling you to enjoy the beautiful scenery without spending much, if anything at all.

-Robert, a friend of mine, invited me to climb up and camp overnight at Mt.
+Robert, a friend of mine, invited me to climb and camp overnight at Mt.
 Magsanga.
-I delightfully agreed because even if I'm on a tight budget I really wanted to spend a night camping there.
-In previous years, I have been to Mt.
-Magsanga twice.
-First, I am with my friends from Ormoc city, and second, with my friends from Abijao.
-But those are just dayhikes.
+I gladly agreed because, despite being on a tight budget, I really wanted to spend a night camping there.
+In previous years, I have visited Mt.
+Magsanga twice: once with friends from Ormoc City and once with friends from Abijao.
+However, those were just day hikes.

 Mt.
 Magsanga is located north of Merida and east of Isabel along the border of Barangay Puting bato and San Isidro.
 Rising at around 665masl*, this natural fortress overlooking the vast fields and seas of the different municipalities serves as a natural landmark in western Leyte.
 From the city of Ormoc, the hill is more appealing which resembles of that perfect cone volcano of Albay, the Bulkang Mayon.
 But if you go to Isabel's side, this hill will reveal its second peak, which is why it is called Mt.
 Magsanga.

-A day was picked and Robert drafted an itinerary for the planned adventure.
-It was a perfect choice because I have nothing to do on Saturday.
-He suggested inviting some of my friends to join us too, but none of them answered yes. yet I understand them because they have an obligation for their family to do that day.
+We picked a day, and Robert drafted an itinerary for our planned adventure.
+It was perfect timing since I had nothing to do on Saturday.
+He suggested inviting some of my friends to join us, but none of them could make it due to family obligations.

 Saturday came.
 We planned to meet at the Palompon terminal at 1pm, but I arrived there 30 minutes late because that day, there were very few vans passing through our area to the town of Palompon.
 When I got there, I immediately bought lechon manok while Robert went to the market and bought some pork dish and ginamos for our dinner.

-Also, he had no other companions that day as all of his friends he invited, had never confirmed to join.
-At 2.20pm, we boarded our bus to Isabel.
-A bus ride was worth 40 pesos and in less than an hour, we arrived in their town.
+He had no other companions that day too, as none of his invited friends confirmed.
+At 2:20 PM, we boarded our bus to Isabel.
+The fare was 40 pesos, and in less than an hour, we arrived in the town.

 From the Isabel terminal, we took a habal-habal to the village of Can-untod.
 It is the last village of Merida and is adjacent to the border of Isabel.
 Before we started our hike, we went to Ate Elmira's store and took a shortstop.
 There, we gulped a liter of cola to supplement our body with calories as we prepare for the tedious assault to the summit.
 But eventually, Robert decided to drink beer and proffered me a glassful of it.
 I was reluctant at first, but the outgrowing foam and the cold fizz of the beer were undeniably inviting. :-D